owasp-modsecurity/website/README.md

 This repository contains the website for the OWASP Modsecurity Project.

-## For users of the CRS

-The generated website is automatically updated at https://coreruleset.org/.
-If you intend to _contribute_ to the website, the rest of this page will guide you through it.

 ## Requirements

 You can edit the documentation on your local system.
 You will need is the latest [Hugo binary](https://gohugo.io/getting-started/installing/) for your OS (Windows, Linux, Mac), and a working NodeJS compiler (required by the theme we use).